NePa1234Software/Learning_OpenGL_Qt/Lesson_1/README.md

 # Disclaimer/Acknowledgement
 Note that I am NOT an expert at OpenGL.
-Instead I am learning through from the Udemy Course - https://www.udemy.com/course/learn-modern-opengl-programming by Steve Jones.
-There is no aim to copy or steal the software, this project aims to demonstrate how Qt integrates OpenGL into the framework and which helper classes are provided.
+Instead I am learning through from the Udemy Course - https://www.udemy.com/course/learn-modern-opengl-programming by Steve Jones who is one.
+This Udemy course has inspired me to make this project and aims to demonstrate how Qt integrates OpenGL into its framework and which helper classes are provided.

 # Lesson
-Lesson 1 - will set up the basic OpenGL pipeline and demonstrate the vertex and fragment shader usage.
+- Lesson 1 - will set up the basic OpenGL pipeline and demonstrate the vertex and fragment shader usage.
 Uniform variables are used to communicated between the application and the shader program.
-Lesson 1 a - will uses the lowest level OpenGL calls without any further Qt helper classes.
+- Lesson 1 a - will uses the lowest level OpenGL calls without any further Qt helper classes.
 Only the minimum QOpenGLWidget and QOpenGLFunctions_3_3_Core classes are used.

 # Code structure - Common to all lessons.